tamslo/uyg-pharme-conversion/README.md

 * Potentially rename your data to match commands (or rename the paths in the commands below): `data/data.txt` (23andMe format) or in `data/data.bim`, `data/data.bed`, `data/data.fam` (PLINK format)
+* Build Docker container `docker build -t uyg-to-pharme .`
+* Potentially download reference files as needed, using `docker run --rm -v ./data:/data -w /data uyg-to-pharme bash scripts/download_reference_data.sh` (you may not need all data or any data, if the PharmCAT preprocessing works for you, you can comment out what you will not need)

 ## How to use

-1. Build Docker container `docker build -t uyg-to-pharme .`
-2. Download reference files as needed, using
-   `docker run --rm -v ./data:/data -w /data uyg-to-pharme bash scripts/download_reference_data.sh` (you may not need all data, you can comment out what you will not need)
-3. Convert your data to VCF
+1. Convert your data to VCF
    * If your data is in 23andMe format, use

      ```bash